langgenius/dify-docs/en/advanced/datasets/README.md

 * ...

 {% hint style="info" %}
-**Practice**: If your company wants to build an AI customer service assistant based on existing knowledge bases and product documentation, you can upload the documents to a dataset in Dify and create a conversational application.
+**Practice**: If your company wants to build an AI customer service assistant based on existing knowledge bases and product documentation, you can upload the documents to a knowledge in Dify and create a conversational application.
 This might have taken you several weeks in the past and been difficult to maintain continuously.
 {% endhint %}

 ### Knowledge and Documents

 In Dify, datasets (Knowledge) are collections of documents (Documents).
-A dataset can be integrated as a whole into an application to be used as context.
+A knowledge can be integrated as a whole into an application to be used as context.
 Documents can be uploaded by developers or operations staff, or synced from other data sources (typically corresponding to a file unit in the data source).

 **Steps to upload a document:**